 This course is currently being offered exclusively by University of Minnesota Extension SNAP-Ed and EFNEP programs.
-To learn more or find out if there is a class scheduled near you, contact us.
-Cooking is a SNAP will be available outside of Minnesota late-2019 or early-2020.

 If you are a nutrition educator who is interested in the Cooking is a SNAP curriculum, contact Betsy Johnson (firstname.lastname@example.org) to learn more out the current pilot project.